NVIDIA/MinkowskiEngine/docs/generalized_sparse_conv.rst

 Sparse Tensor
 -------------

-The :attr:`SparseTensor` class is the basic tensor in MinkowskiEngine.
+In traditional speech, text, or image data, features are extracted densely.
+Thus, the most common representations of these data are vectors, matrices, and tensors.
+However, for 3-dimensional scans or even higher-dimensional spaces, such dense representations are inefficient due to the sparsity.
+Instead, we can only save the non-empty part of the space as its coordinates and the associated features.
+This representation is an N-dimensional extension of a sparse matrix;
+thus it is known as a sparse tensor.

+In the Minkowski Engine, we adopt the same sparse tensor for the basic data representation and the class is provided in :attr:`MinkowskiEngine.SparseTensor`.
 We use the COOrdinate (COO) format to save a sparse tensor `[1]
 <http://groups.csail.mit.edu/commit/papers/2016/parker-thesis.pdf>`_.
 This
 representation is simply a concatenation of coordinates in a matrix :math:`C` and associated features :math:`F`.